SoryRawyer/concurrency-notes/concurrency.md

 **OS threads**
-"special case of OS processes"
+"special case of OS processes" each thread shared an address space with it's parent

 **OTP**

+**pi-calculus**
+aka *process calculus*, is used to define and reason about concurrent processes

 **preemptive concurrency/multitasking**
 1) assume all your code can run concurrently and mark all the places where it can't